-NeuroScope2 is a data viewer for raw and processed extracellular data acquired using multisite silicon probes, tetrodes or single wires.
+NeuroScope2 is a data viewer for raw and processed extracellular data acquired using multi-site silicon probes, tetrodes, or single wires.
 It is written in Matlab, maintaining many of the original functions of NeuroScope, but with many enhancements.
 It can be used to explore existing data and to stream data being collected and can handle multiple data streams simultaneously - e.g. digital, analog, and aux channels from Intan - together with the raw ephys data.
-As NeuroScope is written in MATLAB, it is hackable, adaptable and easily expandable.
-It is much faster than the original NeuroScope, and functions fully within the data types of CellExplorer, using the
+As NeuroScope2 is written in MATLAB, it is hackable, adaptable, and expandable.
+It is faster than the original NeuroScope, and functions fully within the data types of CellExplorer, using the

 session struct for metadata.

-The interface is user-friendly, with a single side panel for accessing most functions.
-You can zoom, navigate, measure, highlight, and select traces directly with your mouse cursor, making manual inspection very intuitive and efficient.
-NeuroScope2 can also perform basic data processing (that works on a data being collected as well), e.g. bandpass filter traces, perform temporal smoothing, perform spike and events detection directly on the raw or processed traces.
+The user-friendly interface has a single side panel for accessing most functions.
+You can zoom, navigate, measure, highlight, and select traces directly with your mouse cursor, making manual inspection intuitive and efficient.
+NeuroScope2 can also perform basic data processing (that works on data being collected as well), e.g. band-pass filter traces, perform temporal smoothing, perform spike and events detection directly on the raw or processed traces.
 Channel tags can be used to highlight and filter (+/-) channels.

 You can view CellExplorer, Buzcode, and other .mat structures:

 - Session metadata

 - spikes: plot spike rasters on the ephys traces or separately below the traces.

 - cell metrics: use cell metrics to filter, group, or sort cells (see the example screenshot below).